-$$VO_2 = Pe^{bS^c}, [3]$$
+$$\dot{V}{\rm O_2} = Pe^{bS^c};\tag{3}$$

-$$P = 1.056 \cdot \text{mass}^{-0.25}$$ [4]
+$$P = 1.056 \times \text{mass}^{-0.25}$$ .
+(4)

-By fixing the postural costs (the Y-intercept) based on this equation rather than allowing the postural costs to be estimated based on model fit, we improve the biological realism of our models outside the range of our data (i.e., when speed is 0), while only slightly sacrificing goodness-of-fit within the range of our data (speeds of 1.8 - 7.92 km/h).
-We note, however, that results were qualitatively similar whether postural costs were fixed based on equation 4 or estimated based on our data.
-We evaluated relative support for the models using Akaike's Information Criterion (AICc; Akaike 1973) and found that the exponential and double-exponential models received similar support (Table 1; Δ AICc = 0 and 0.5, respectively), and greatly outperformed the linear model (Δ AICc = 24).
+By fixing the postural costs (the y-intercept) based on this equation rather than allowing the postural costs to be estimated based on model fit, we improve the biological realism of our models outside the range of our data (i.e. when speed is zero), while only slightly sacrificing goodness of fit within the range of our data (speeds of 1.8-7.92 km/h).
+We note, however, that results were qualitatively similar whether postural costs were fixed based on Equation 4 or estimated based on our data.
+We evaluated relative support for the models using Akaike's information criterion (AICc; Akaike, 1973) and found that the exponential and doubleexponential models received similar support (Table 1; $\Delta AICc = 0$ and 0.5, respectively), and greatly outperformed the linear model ( $\Delta AICc = 24$ ).

-We then constructed several additional models to evaluate potential effects of polar bear mass on oxygen consumption, beyond the effects on postural cost in equation 4.
-Because the exponential and double-exponential models received similar support and produced similar predictions across the range of our data, we constructed a suite of models that allowed mass to influence b and/or c in equations 2 and 3 (Table 1).
+We then constructed several additional models to evaluate potential effects of polar bear mass on oxygen consumption, beyond the effects on postural cost in Equation 4.
+Given that the exponential and double-exponential models received similar support and produced similar predictions across the range of our data, we constructed a suite of models that allowed mass to influence b and/or c in Equations 2 and 3 (Table 1).
 We used AICc and Akaike weights to evaluate relative support among different parameterizations and assess the relative effects of mass and speed on oxygen consumption.

-Using model projections of oxygen consumption based on our top model, and following Lunn and Stirling (1985), we calculated the time threshold (hereafter "inefficiency threshold") beyond which the calories expended to chase a goose exceeded the calories obtained from consuming it for polar bears ranging in mass from 125 kg to 235 kg and over a range of speeds from 0 to 7.9 km/h.
-For comparative purposes with previous work (Lunn and Stirling 1985) and because polar bears are known to run at speeds up to 29 km/h (Harrington 1965), we also projected inefficiency thresholds to 20 km/h.
+Using model projections of oxygen consumption based on our top model and following Lunn and Stirling (1985), we calculated the time threshold (hereafter, 'inefficiency threshold') beyond which the calories expended to chase a goose exceeded the calories obtained from consuming it for polar bears ranging in mass from 125 to 235 kg and over a range of speeds from 0 to 7.9 km/h.
+For comparative purposes with previous work (Lunn and Stirling, 1985) and because polar bears are known to run at speeds up to 29 km/h (Harrington, 1965), we also projected inefficiency thresholds to 20 km/h.
 We discuss the assumptions and limitations of those extrapolations in the Discussion.

-Estimating the usable energy available to a polar bear eating a goose requires knowing (a) the energy in the part(s) of a goose that are eaten, and (b) the digestibility of the energy in the parts of the goose eaten.
-Polar bears that successfully capture and eat a variety of prey including seals (Smith 1980, Best 1985) and geese (Iles et al. 2013, Gormezano and Rockwell 2015, pers observations) rarely consume the less digestible portions including hair and feathers and usually avoid eating the gastrointestinal tract and the entire skeleton.
+Estimating the usable energy available to a polar bear eating a goose requires knowledge of (i) the energy in the part(s) of a goose that are eaten, and (ii) the digestibility of the energy in the parts of the goose eaten.
+Polar bears that successfully capture and eat a variety of prey including seals (Smith, 1980; Best, 1985) and geese (Iles et al., 2013, Gormezano and Rockwell, 2015; DTI & RFR personal observations) rarely consume the less digestible portions, including hair and feathers, and usually avoid eating the gastrointestinal tract and the entire skeleton.
 Thus, we assumed that polar bears primarily consumed the breast, leg muscle, gizzard and fat stores from a captured goose.
-We estimated the caloric value of these eaten parts of the goose using adult female goose body composition data from Ankney and MacInnes (1978) (as did Lunn and Stirling 1985) during the post-hatch period when many instances of predation have been observed (Iles et al. 2013).
-At this post-hatch time, adult female geese (n = 35) had negligible amounts of fat and 163.3 + /-4.0of protein within the gizzard, breast and leg muscles (Table 3 in Ankney and MacInnes 1978) which would provide 702.5 kcal assuming an energy to protein conversion of 4.3 kcal/g protein (Robbins 1993).
-However, polar bears cannot be expected to digest all the available protein so some discount is necessary.
+We estimated the caloric value of these eaten parts of the goose using adult female goose body composition